Decorative neutral curve divider

 Sales Cycle Length

 MEDDIC often reduces sales cycle length by disqualifying bad-fit opportunities early rather than pursuing them to failure.
-Measure average time from opportunity creation to close for won deals, comparing pre- and post-MEDDIC implementation.
+Measure average time from opportunity creation to close for won deals, comparing pre- and post-MEDDIC setup.

 Also track time in each stage.
 MEDDIC should reduce time in early stages (faster qualification) even if discovery lengthens slightly (deeper qualification requires more thorough discovery).